Hundreds gather to honor lives of murdered teenage siblings

 The family says they did everything they were supposed to, but it still couldn't keep Ashlynn and Nicholas from becoming victims.

 "My children were stolen from me, they were stolen from the world and they were amazing.
-They were," said the siblings’ mother, Antonia Bailey.
+They were," said their mother, Antonia Bailey.

 "I tried my hardest to protect them, but I couldn't.
 But they're amazing.
 And to the individual who did it, please turn yourself in.
 If anyone see him, please do not harm him.
 Call the police.
 I don't want any more violence.
 We don't need any more bloodshed ...
 I'm mad as hell.
 I'm mad, but I forgive you."